Interlochen Center for the Arts

-Interlochen Center for the Arts (/ˈɪntəɹˈlɒkən/ IN-tər-lock-ən; also known as I.C.A. or Inty) is a non-profit corporation which operates arts education institutions and performance venues.
-Established in 1928 by Joseph E. Maddy, Interlochen Center for the Arts is located on a 1,200 acre campus in Green Lake Township, Grand Traverse County, Michigan, near the eponymous community of Interlochen.
+Interlochen Center for the Arts (/ˈɪntəɹˈlɒkən/ IN-tər-lock-ən; also known as ICA or Interlochen and previously known as the National Music Camp) is a non-profit corporation which operates arts education programs and performance venues.
+Established in 1928 by Joseph E. Maddy, Interlochen Center for the Arts is located on a 1,200 acre campus in Green Lake Township, Grand Traverse County, Michigan, immediately south of the eponymous community of Interlochen and about 10 mi southwest of Traverse City.

-History

-Early settlement

-Before the arrival of European settlers to Northwest Michigan, members of the Odawa people lived between the lakes they called Wahbekaness and Wahbekanetta (now named Duck Lake and Green Lake, respectively).
-Beginning in the late 19th century, European settlers began logging and fishing industries in the area, and founded the small village of Wylie, one mile south the of present-day community of Interlochen.
-Due to the prospering logging industry in the area, the Manistee and North-Eastern Railroad (owned by the Buckley and Douglas Lumber Company of Manistee) extended its line northeast from Nessen City and arrived between the lakes in the fall of 1889.
-Similarly, the Chicago and West Michigan Railway extended its line north from Baldwin on its way to Traverse City in 1890.
-The two lines crossed in current-day downtown Interlochen where a depot and interlocking tower were located.

-Interlochen State Park, immediately adjacent campus, is the first state park organized by the state of Michigan, established in 1917 and opening in 1919 (Mackinac Island was originally a national park before becoming Michigan's first state park in 1895).

 School history

-In the 1920s, the Music Supervisors National Conference called upon conductor and educator Joseph E. Maddy to assemble talented high school musicians from around the United States to form the National High School Orchestra.
-The orchestra met in 1926 in Detroit, and the orchestra was asked to reconvene in 1927 and 1928.
+In 1925, Music Supervisors National Conference President Edgar B. Gordon asked conductor and educator Joseph E. Maddy to assemble talented high school musicians from around the US to perform at the conference's 1926 gathering in Detroit, Michigan.
+The resulting ensemble, the National High School Orchestra, performed at Detroit's Orchestra Hall on April 16, 1926.
+The orchestra was asked to reconvene in 1927 and 1928.

-In 1927, Maddy and fellow music educator Thaddeus P. Giddings incorporated the National High School Orchestra Camp, and began searching for ideal locations, eventually narrowing down to sites in Maine and Michigan.
-Maddy was invited by Interlochen businessman Willis Pennington to tour his hotel and summer camp properties, adjacent to Interlochen State Park (Camp Interlochen and Camp Penn Loch, for boys and girls, respectively).
+In 1927, Maddy incorporated the National High School Orchestra Camp, and began searching for ideal locations, eventually narrowing it down to sites in Maine and Michigan.
+He was invited by Interlochen businessman Willis Pennington to tour his hotel and summer camp properties, adjacent to Interlochen State Park (Camp Interlochen and Camp Penn Loch, for boys and girls, respectively).
 Maddy chose the site, and, in 1928, the first season of the National High School Orchestra Camp convened.
+In 1932, the Camp changed its name to the National Music Camp; despite the addition of other artistic disciplines, the name remained until 1991, when it was updated to Interlochen Arts Camp.

-In 1944, Maddy purchased Camps Interlochen and Penn Loch, absorbing them and the National High School Orchestra Camp into his new Interlochen Center for the Arts.
+In 1944, Maddy purchased Camps Interlochen and Penn Loch, absorbing them into the National Music Camp.

-In 1963, WIAA, Interlochen's public radio station, signed on for the first time.
+Interlochen Arts Academy, a year-round arts boarding school affiliated with the Camp and housed on the same campus, opened in 1962.
+The school, which combines college-preparatory academics with conservatory-caliber arts training, was the first of its kind in the United States.

+In 1963, Interlochen Public Radio (WIAA) started to broadcast.
 Originally broadcasting eight hours per day, it grew enough within a decade to become a charter member of National Public Radio.
 Interlochen Public Radio became a network in 1989 with the addition of WICV.
 Interlochen bought contemporary Christian station WDQV in 2005 and converted it into a third satellite for the eastern portion of the market, WIAB.